Trump, May affirm 'special relationship' between U.S., U.K. | The Japan Times

 It was Trump’s first White House meeting with a foreign head of state, a hastily arranged confab held precisely one week after the businessman and reality TV star, who remains a largely unknown figure to European audiences, was sworn into office as president.

-Trump sought to charm May from the outset, showing her the bust of Prime Minister Winston Churchill that he’s using to decorate the Oval Office.
+Trump sought to charm May from the outset, showing her the bust of former British Prime Minister Winston Churchill that he is using to decorate the Oval Office.
 He then opened a joint news conference by noting that his late mother was born in “Stornoway, which is serious Scotland.”
 Scotland is part of Great Britain.

 Trump and May were seen briefly holding hands as they walked along the White House colonnade after leaving the Oval Office.
-Their talks continued in the State Dining Room over lunch of iceberg wedge salad, braised beef short ribs with potato puree and salted caramel creme brulee.
+Their talks continued over lunch in the State Dining Room.

-For her part, May congratulated Trump on his “stunning election victory,” and announced that he had accepted the queen’s invitation for a state visit with his wife, first lady Melania Trump, later this year.
+For her part, May congratulated Trump on his “stunning election victory,” and announced that he had accepted an invitation from Britain’s Queen Elizabeth II for a state visit with his wife, first lady Melania Trump, later this year.

-But the attempts at mutual flattery didn’t completely mask the leaders’ differences over some issues, including NATO and Russia.
+But attempts at mutual flattery didn’t completely mask the leaders’ differences over some issues, including NATO and Russia.

-May tried to push Trump toward positions she supports, noting that he had assured her he was “100 percent” behind NATO, a world body he has dismissed as “obsolete.”
+May tried to push Trump toward positions she supports, noting that he had assured her he is “100 percent” behind NATO, a world body he has dismissed as “obsolete.”
 Trump did not contradict May as they stood together and answered journalists’ questions in the White House East Room.

 May also took a tougher stance on sanctions against Russia.